 Procedure

 The main experiment will be conducted entirely online.
 We will create the experimental program using jsPsych.
 Participants will be assigned randomly to either the concrete condition or the abstract condition.
-For randomization, we will use the “jsPsych.randomization.sampleBernoulli” function within jsPsych.
+For randomization, we will use the “jsPsych.randomization.sampleBernoulli” function in jsPsych.

 After consenting to participate in the experiment, participants will answer demographic questions.
 Thereafter, they will review a profile comprising two positive sentences and three neutral sentences.
 Notably, the abstractness of the positive sentences will vary between the conditions (see the preliminary survey section).
 Afterward, participants will complete questionnaires assessing their attributional confidence (Clatterbuck, 1979) and attraction (adapted from Montoya & Horton, 2004) toward the target individual.
 These question items are translated into Japanese.
 In addition, similar to the preliminary survey, we will include one DQS item (e.g., “Choose 2 in this question.”) per target person to identify satisficers.
 Participants will evaluate the profiles of ten target individuals in total.
 Participants will answer one manipulation check item (“How abstract did you feel the profiles were?”; 7 points scale: “abstract” - “concrete” ) for each profile.